 Just select your data, then click on the Insert Tab, then Area.
 There are various choices of area shapes (2-D, 3-D) and formats (area, stacked or 100% stacked.)

-Consider a Pareto Chart to Analyze The Same Data
+Consider a Pareto Chart to Compare Categories of Data

 If you are just interested in the total amount each data series contributes to the whole, you can run a Pareto chart on the totals.
 While its possible to create pareto charts in Excel, its time consuming, complicated, and the charts don't look as nice as the ones created by QI Macros.
-Save yourself time and headaches by using QI Macros.
 Download a 30 day trial and try it now.